snoopryan123/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ryan Brill is a student of math at the Stanford AI Lab.
+Ryan Brill is a student of maths at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 Blah blah blah dab on this